Why depression requires special attention?

 The complexity of our human experience can be divided into 4 aspects, or 4 planes of experience, starting with the most abstract and subtle Spiritual plane of pure Consciousness, and down to the most dense and tangible Physical plane of our 5 senses.
 So here are the 4 planes of experience:

-Mental Plane – This is the plane of our thoughts, beliefs, attitudes, ideas, memories, expectations, preconceptions, etc. Psychotherapy effects mental plane through change of such mental constructs as beliefs, ideas, attitudes, etc.
+2. Mental Plane – This is the plane of our thoughts, beliefs, attitudes, ideas, memories, expectations, preconceptions, etc. Psychotherapy affects the mental plane through changes in beliefs and attitudes.

-Emotional Plane – This is the plane of our feelings, including the emotional baggage of old unresolved negative emotions and trauma we have been carrying with us.
-Psychotherapy also engages and effects change at the emotional plane.
+3. Emotional Plane – This is the plane of our feelings, including the emotional baggage of old unresolved negative emotions and trauma.
+Through such mind technologies as NLP, we are able to release the old baggage, effectively freeing ourselves from our past.

-Physical Plane – This is the plane of our body and the physical 3D reality.
-We experience the physical plane through our 5 senses.
+4. Physical Plane – This is the plane of our body and the five senses.
 Interestingly enough, our emotional baggage and past traumas are stored in our body’s nervous system and muscle tissue.
 As much as we try to divide our being into separate aspects, we are one integral whole and each plane of our experience is interconnected with every other plane.

-Depression is a multilayered human experience that can originate from our past experiences, our limiting beliefs about ourselves, significant life events, loss, unresolved past emotional baggage and much more.
-In psychotherapy we create change and foster the process of healing through addressing mental, emotional and physical planes of our life experience:
+Depression is a multilayered phenomenon that can originate from our past experiences, our limiting beliefs about ourselves, significant life events, loss, unresolved past emotional baggage, and much more.
+In psychotherapy we create change and foster the process of healing by addressing mental, emotional, and physical planes of our life experience:

-Mental : Our Mind is a powerful tool that creates our subjective reality and enforces existing mental patterns.
+Mental : Our Mind is a powerful tool that creates our subjective reality and enforces existing beliefs.
 Disempowering beliefs we hold, such as - “I’m not good enough,” “I am unworthy” etc., tend to create situations in our life that validate these beliefs.
 For example, the belief of being worthless and undeserving is likely to make us enter a relationship in which our partner treats us badly.
 By doing so our partner reinforces our belief of being worthless.
 The cycle continues until our beliefs are changed.
-This process is called Self-Fulfilling Prophecy.
-Our external reality is a reflection of our internal reality – our Mind.
+This process of Self-Fulfilling Prophecy exemplifies how the external reality is a reflection of our internal reality – our Mind.
 Hence, in order to change our life experience we have to change our inner experience.
 There is much more to be said about these mind-bending ideas.
 The bottom line is that shifting our disempowering beliefs will change our reality.
-In my Los Angeles clinic I apply Neurolinguistics (NLP) and hypnotherapy to help my clients release the old limiting beliefs and replace them with empowering new ones.

-Emotional : The emotional baggage is the unresolved feelings of anger, sadness, fear, guilt, shame and hurt.
-This “baggage” is stored away in the depths of our Mind as well as in our body.
-As long as it remains unresolved, it will bring about and re-create life situations similar to those responsible for the initial emergence of the “baggage.”
+Emotional : Emotional baggage is the unresolved feelings of anger, sadness, fear, guilt, shame, and hurt.
+This “baggage” is stored away in our unconscious mind and our body.
+This baggage re-creates life situations similar to those responsible for the initial emergence of the “baggage.”
 For example, unresolved trauma of abuse has the potential of recreating a pattern of abusive circumstances replaying in one’s life, until the trauma is resolved and released.
-Neurolinguistics (NLP) and hypnotherapy are highly effective in resolving past trauma and releasing old unresolved negative emotions, allowing us to start a fresh chapter of self-empowerment and fulfillment.
+Neurolinguistics (NLP) is highly effective in resolving past trauma and releasing old unresolved negative emotions, allowing us to start a fresh chapter of self-empowerment and fulfillment.

-: Our daily routines, habits, food, exercise, substances we introduce into our body, weather, people around us, even the colors and smells in our surroundings have powerful impact on our well-being.
-Creating physical internal and external environment to support our wellness is a subject of great body of knowledge.
-For our purposes it is sufficient to point out the importance of the physical aspect of our experience in healing.
+Physical : Our daily routines, habits, food, exercise, weather, people around us, and even the colors and smells in our surroundings have a powerful impact on our well-being.
+Creating an environment supportive of your wellness is an important part of our work together.

 How can we alleviate depression and are anti-depressants enough?

 Allow me to answer this question with a question: Would you consider treating a toothache with pain medication only, without further medical intervention?
 Would you agree to treat the surface symptom, aka, – the pain, without addressing the root of the problem?
 Probably not, since it would likely lead to a worsening of the underlying problem.
-Pain medication would be an excellent first step to prepare the patient for treatment, however, it would not be considered treatment as in of itself.
-We intend to numb the pain in order to better address the underlying root cause that created the symptom.
+Pain medication would be an excellent first step to prepare the patient for treatment, however, it would not be considered treatment in of itself.

-Depression can be viewed in a similar fashion.
-It is a psychological pain with roots reaching deep into our psyche.
-Numbing the psychological pain with anti-depressant medication might be appropriate first step of treatment if the emotional pain is debilitating, however, medication as in of itself does not treat the root cause of depression.
-In other words, anti-depressants are excellent in numbing the psychological suffering and preparing us for psychotherapy, however, medication cannot change our mental and emotional experience.
-In order to effectively alleviate depression, all planes of our experience (Physical, Mental and Emotional) must be addressed.
-Psychotherapy and counseling are excellent tools to address the root cause of depression and restore our wellbeing.
+Depression is a psychological pain with roots reaching deep into our psyche.
+Numbing the psychological pain with anti-depressant medication might be an appropriate first step of treatment if the emotional pain is debilitating, however, medication in itself does not treat the root cause of depression.
+In other words, anti-depressants are excellent in numbing psychological suffering and preparing us for psychotherapy, however, medication cannot change the underlying causes of our depression.
+Psychotherapy and counseling are excellent tools to address the root cause of depression and restore our well-being.

 How does therapy with you work, Dr. Harel?

 Therapy for depression is focused on the individual.
-In my Los Angeles psychotherapy clinic both in-person and online therapy is available to resolve depression.
-When working together we will use the 3 phase ARC psychotherapy model, which incorporates Neurolinguistics (NLP) and elements of hypnotherapy, to create rapid and profound transformation within Mental, Emotional and Physical plains of your experience:
+In my online therapy clinic in Los Angeles, California we will use the 3 phase ARC psychotherapy model, which incorporates Neurolinguistics (NLP) and elements of hypnotherapy, to create rapid and profound transformation within Mental, Emotional, and Physical plains of your experience:

 The A-R-C approach:

-Release – In the second Power-Step of the counseling process we use advanced mind-technology of Neuro-Linguistic-Programming (NLP) and hypnotherapy to create rapid and profound shift in your experience.
-Both NLP and hypnotherapy are tools to release the old emotional baggage of unresolved negative emotions and limiting beliefs, and clear the path toward your desires and dreams.
+Release – In the second Power-Step of the counseling process we use advanced mind-technology of Neuro-Linguistic-Programming (NLP) and elements of hypnotherapy to create a rapid and profound shift in your experience.
+Both NLP and hypnotherapy are tools to release the old emotional baggage of unresolved negative emotions and limiting beliefs and clear the path toward your well-being.

-Co-Creation – The third and final Power-Step of psychotherapy is designed to provide new tools and resources to solidify your gains and establish your life trajectory toward all of the things that you want.
-During this step we create a vision of your ideal life and set you on the path of joy, purpose and fulfillment.
+Co-Creation – The third and final Power-Step of psychotherapy is designed to provide new tools and resources to solidify your gains and establish your life trajectory toward all the things you desire.
+During this step, we create a vision of your ideal life and set you on the path of joy, purpose, and fulfillment.

-I see my role of a psychotherapist as similar to that of a guide.
+I see my role as a guide.
 When you hire a guide to navigate an unfamiliar terrain, you hope that your guide takes you to your desired destination choosing the optimal route that is both efficient and safe.
-You also understand the unspoken agreement that the guide will help you find your destination as long as you agree to follow the guide and to do the walking.
-I can help you find your path and support you in achieving all your heart desires, under one condition – you will have to do the walking.
+You also understand the unspoken agreement that the guide will help you find your destination as long as you agree to follow the guide and do the walking.
+As a Psychotherapist, I can help you find your path and support you in achieving all your heart desires, under one condition – you will have to do the walking.

 Will psychotherapy work for me?

-My clinic proudly serves the diverse and multifaceted communities of Los Angeles California at large.
+My online therapy clinic proudly serves the diverse and multifaceted communities of Los Angeles and California at large.
 Sometimes I am asked whether as a therapist I can guarantee results.
-This is an important question to answer.
-Our time, energy and money are important resources and we want to allocate them wisely.
-When we talk about guarantee, there are two key elements to consider – you and me.
-As a therapist I can absolutely guarantee that my clients receive absolutely all of my knowledge, expertise, experience, attention and support.
+When we talk about a guarantee, there are two key elements to consider – you and me.
+As a therapist, I can absolutely guarantee that my clients receive all of my knowledge, expertise, experience, attention, and support.
 I can also guarantee that if my total commitment to your success is met with the same commitment from you, our work will have a transformative impact on your life.

 My 100% success guarantee comes with 3 necessary attitudes on the part of my clients: